ajaydinakar/4103-102-OpSys-Kandavalli/assignments/Test_One_Addon.md

 Interrupt occurs  due to some sort of event that is external to and independent of the currently running process, such as the completion of an I/O operation,where as a trap relates to an error or exception condition generated within the currently running process, such as an illegal file access attempt.

 #### Give three examples of an interrupt.
-Clock Interrupt
+ 1.Clock Interrupt
-I/O Interrupt
+ 2.I/O Interrupt
-Memory Fault
+ 3.Memory Fault

 #### What is the difference between a mode switch and a process switch?
 A mode switch may occur without changing the state of the process that is currently in the Running state.
 A process switch involves taking the currently executing process out of the Running state in favor of another process.
 The process switch involves saving more state information